BhavikSheth/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: Tuesday 23rd January 2016

+**Today's Progress:** Finished Chapter 4 and 5 in the Eloquent JavaScript Book.

+**Thoughts:** Got focused and into a good flow today so I picked up on some of the difficult topics quickly.
+Feels extremely satisfying making so much progress.
+As I didn't have the laptop with me today, I couldn't play with the examples in the book.
+Thinking about starting the Pomodoro Clock project after I get through Part 1 of the book which is 11 chapters so I can use the knowledge I have learnt from the book for this project.

+**Link(s) to work:**

+### Day 8: Saturday 21st January 2016

+**Today's Progress:** Went to the FreeCodeCamp Meetup for the first time in 3 months, worked with a few devs, and made some new friends.
+Solved a Flexbox alignment and responsive problem with one dev at the meetup.

+**Thoughts:** After speaking to developers in their first front end developer jobs, they told me I was more than ready to start applying for jobs and many self taught developers suffer from imposter syndrome.
+This has given me great confidence to start applying sooner rather than later.

+**Link(s) to work:**

 ### Day 7: Friday 20th January 2016

 **Today's Progress:** Completed Chapter 3 and half of 4 in the Eloquent JavaScript book.